 In 1996, there became another opportunity for growth for UNE.
 Westbrook College, founded in 1831 as Westbrook Seminary, located in Portland, was experiencing similar financial and enrollment difficulties as St. Francis had in the ‘70’s.
 Westbrook College merged with UNE, bringing with it a long history and dedicated alumni body.

 The story of UNE continues with every graduating class.
-With three distinctive campuses in Biddeford and Portland, Maine, and Tangier, Morocco, and five unique colleges – the College of Arts and Sciences, College of Osteopathic Medicine, Westbrook College of Health Professions, College of Dental Medicine, and College of Pharmacy – the next chapter will certainly be an interesting one.
+With three distinctive campuses in Biddeford and Portland, Maine, and Tangier, Morocco, and six unique colleges — the College of Arts and Sciences, College of Osteopathic Medicine, Westbrook College of Health Professions, College of Dental Medicine, College of Pharmacy, and the College of Graduate and Professional Studies — the next chapter will certainly be an interesting one.